pawn-lang/compiler/readme.md

 This project was originally maintained and managed by Zeex who left the project due to lack of time on 2017-12-31.
 Thank you for all your hard work on keeping this project alive Zeex!

-The project is now maintained by me (Southclaws).
-I will likely just handle pull-requests from contributors and busywork such as maintaining the CI, releases and general housework.
-I may contribute code in the future but for now, I'm just acting as an active manager of the repository.
+The project is now maintained by the [Compiler Team](https://github.com/orgs/pawn-lang/teams/compiler) here at the pawn-lang GitHub org.

 ## List of changes